theaholtlund/instagram-analysis/README.md

 To utilise the script:

-1. All analysis scripts are located in the `analysis_scripts` directory.
-Run the script for which you want to perform an analysis.
+1. Execute the `run_all_scripts.py` file in order to run all analysis scripts in one batch, generating the required outputs.
 2. Once the analysis is complete, the outputs can be found in the `analysis_outputs` directory, with a name corresponding to the area of analysis.

 ### Repository Contents